Sephta/cis441-2d-platformer/README.md

 * Accessibility Settings in the options menu

 * Multiple Levels with fleshed out platforming elements (i.e. moving platforms, spikes, etc)

+## For the Professor

+Here is a list of things you should probably look at when considering my grade for this project...

+* Navigating to "Assets/Scripts/" you will find that about 99% of the code there is written by me.
+It's not organized in the most convienient way, but all of the obvious to look for items should be easily accessible.
+One thing that I meant to change was the AI state behaviors are located in "Assets/Scripts/ScriptableObjects/AI/Behaviors" these are no longer Scriptable Objects and were supposed to be moved to a more convienient folder location

+* The game is actually playable anywhere in a browser that supports and runs WebGL applications.
+The go to browser I recommend for testing purposes is Chrome obviously, and you will find a link on the right hand side of this repository or right [here](https://sephta.itch.io/cis-441-final-project)